refena/refena/riverpie/README.md

 ### ➤ Testing ReduxProvider

 For simple tests, you can use `ReduxNotifier.test`.
+It provides a `state` getter, a `setState` method and optionally allows you to specify an initial state.

 ```dart
 void main() {